-Faculty have the ability to evaluate their online courses during the course development process or after.
-The course is evaluated using a set of standards to assess the design of online courses, although many of the same standards can be applied to traditional courses.
+Faculty can evaluate their online courses at any point during or after the course development process.
+The course is evaluated using the following sets of standards to assess the design of online courses.
+Many of the same standards can be applied to traditional courses as well.

 The UAH Online Course Evaluation can be used as a peer review tool OR as a self-evaluation tool, using the Online Course Best Practices Checklist.
 As a peer-review tool, you can request the support of your fellow colleagues and the instructional designer.

 To request that your course go through a peer review, please contact the Online Learning Department.
 We ask that your course be fully developed before requesting a peer review.